Decawave/uwb-apps/apps/twr_node_tdma/README.md

 ### Under-the-hood

 The decawave-uwb-core driver implements the MAC layers and exports a MAC extension interface for additional services.
 One such service is ranging (./lib/rng).
 The ranging services through the extension interface expose callback to various events within the ranging process.
 One such callback is the complete_cb which marks the successful completion of the range request.
 In these examples, we attach to the complete_cb and perform subsequent processing.
-The available callbacks are defined in the struct _dw1000_mac_interface_t which is defined in dw1000_dev.h
+The available callbacks are defined in the struct uwb_mac_interface which is defined in uwb.h

 This example also illustrates the clock calibration packet (CCP) and time division multiple access (TDMA) services.
 Both of which also bind to the MAC interface.
 In a synchronous network, the CCP service establishes the metronome through superframes transmissions.
 All epochs are derived from these superframes.
 The TDMA service divides the superframe period into slots and schedules event about each slot.
 The transceiver controls the precise timing of all frames to the microsecond.
 The operating system loosely schedules an event in advance of the desired epoch and this event issues a delay_start request to the transceiver.
 This loose/tight timing relationship reduces the timing requirements on the OS and permits the dw1000 to operate at optimum efficiency.